Urns for ashes

 Urns are not always kept at home.
 Many families choose to bury the urn.
 Often the urn is buried with their late husband or wife you passed before them.
 All types of urns can be used for burial but some urns are more appropriate than others.
-Solid marble urns are a good choice for burial.
-Brass urns and urns made from other materials can also be buried, but it is recommended that these urns be placed in the burial urn vault to protect it.
-Urn vaults can be ordered here on our website.
+Brass urns and urns made from other materials can be buried, but it is recommended that these urns be placed in the burial urn vault to protect it.

 Brass urns are hand made and a lot of skilled work from experienced craftsman is involved in making each urn.
 As each cremation urn is handmade there are usually slight differences to the pattern on each urn.

 Ceramic cremation urns are made in several different ways.
 One of the ceramic urns we at Caskets Direct sell is the Raku urn.
 These urns are made by hand by ceramic artists.
 The urns are paint called glaze with is made from minerals.
-The urns are then place in a kiln in the ground and fired at very hot temperatures, so hot that the urns glow bight orange.
+The urns are then placed in a kiln in the ground and fired at very hot temperatures, so hot that the urns glow bright orange.
 The firing process sets the glaze on the urn so it is hard and cannot come off.
-The urns are then often adorned with accessories which can customised to the families wishes.
+The urns are then often adorned with accessories that can be customised to the family's wishes.